-The minimum initial investment for Class W is \$25,000; subsequent investments may be made with at least \$10,000, except for purchases made pursuant to the Fund's DRP or as otherwise permitted by the Fund.
+The minimum initial investment for Class U is \$2,500; subsequent investments may be made with at least \$100 for regular accounts and \$50 for retirement plan accounts, except for purchases made pursuant to the Fund's DRP or as otherwise permitted by the Fund.
 The Fund reserves the right to waive the investment minimum.
 See "Distributions - Dividend Reinvestment Plan."

 ALPS Distributors, Inc., located at 1290 Broadway, Suite 1100, Denver, CO 80203, serves as the Fund's principal underwriter and acts as the Distributor of the Fund's Shares on a best efforts basis, subject to various conditions.
-The Fund's Shares are offered for sale through the Distributor at NAV plus the applicable sales load.
+The Fund's Shares are offered for sale through the Distributor at NAV.
 The Distributor also may enter into broker-dealer selling agreements with other broker dealers for the sale and distribution of the Fund's Shares.
+While Class U Shares do not impose a front-end sales charge, if you purchase Class U Shares through certain financial firms, they may directly charge you transaction or other fees in such amount as they may determine.